AlexandreVig/doc-editor-hub/README.md

 - `MONGODB_URL`: The connection string for MongoDB.
 - `JWT_SECRET`: Secret key for JSON Web Token (JWT) authentication.
-- `PORT`: On which port the http server while run
+- `PORT`: On which port the http server while run.
-- `WSPORT`: On which port the websocket server while run
+- `WSPORT`: On which port the websocket server while run.